GalSim-developers/GalSim/docs/config_values.rst

 Sometimes it is useful to have the same variable used by multiple Eval calculations.
 For such cases, Eval will look for a top-level field called ``eval_variables``.
 If this field is present, then anything defined there will be accessible in all Eval calculations in addition to whatever variables are defined for each specific Eval item.

 This is similar to the functionality that YAML provides where a value can be named by putting a variable name with an ``&`` before it before any value.
 Then later, you can refer to the value by that name preceded by a ``*``, rather than write the value again.
 This can lead to more maintainable config files.
-E.g. demo10.yaml uses this functionality for ``num_in_ring``, since the value is needed in two different calculations.

 It can be convenient to combine the YAML naming scheme with our ``eval_variables`` setup in the following way: